Markov Chains Generated by Convolutions of Orthogonality Measures: Main Theorems

 with its points denoted by $x$, $y$, $z$, etc. The main ingredient of the theory is the transition probability matrix $K(x,y)$ on $\cX$ which specifies the transition probability from $y$ to $x$ satisfying the basic conditions of probability and its conservation,

-For given $K(x,y)$, many useful information can be extracted depending on the specific needs of the applications.
-Most basic ones would be the solutions of the initial value problem and the determination of the $\ell$-step transition probability:
+For given $K(x,y)$, much useful information can be extracted depending on the specific needs of the applications.
+The most basic ones would be the solutions of the initial value problem and the determination of the $\ell$-step transition probability:

 They can be obtained based on the {\em complete set of eigenvalues and the corresponding eigenvectors} of $K(x,y)$.
 It is well known that $K(x,y)$ has always a maximal eigenvalue 1 and the range of spectrum